idekerlab/cellmaps_image_embedding/docs/usage.rst

     URL or path to model file for image embedding.
 If left unspecified then the winning Densenet model from `Human Protein Atlas Kaggle Challenge`_ is used

+- ``--provenance``
+    Path to a JSON file containing FAIRSCAPE provenance metadata (name, project, organization, etc.).
+This file becomes mandatory when the directory specified by ``--inputdir`` does not include ``ro-crate-metadata.json`` and lets the tool run on inputs that were not packaged as a RO-Crate.

 - ``--name``
     Name of this run, needed for FAIRSCAPE.
 If unset, name value from the directory specified by --inputdir will be used.